-Our systems may also enforce Multi-Factor Authentication.
+Our systems may also enforce Multiple-Factor Authentication (a.k.a.
+Multi-Factor Authentication, or MFA).
 Bypassing or skipping this security set up procedure is a violation of our policy if your account has Multi-Factor Authentication enabled.
+When setting up MFA be sure to configure both a personal phone number and personal email, in case one of them ever changes.